-In Years 10 and 11, pupils have lessons in Life Education (following a programme to which the form tutors, heads of year and external speakers contribute) and Games.
+In Years 10 and 11, pupils have lessons in Life Education (following a programme to which the form tutors, heads of year and external speakers contribute).
 The Life Education curriculum includes a programme of support for pupils considering their choices post-16.
+This includes sitting a Morrisby test with individual review to profile potential future pathways, and a Careers Day where pupils have the opportunity to engage with employers and universities.
+Termly networking events are available to pupils from Year 11.